 Traveling is good for the soul.
-It gives you a chance to refresh and renew your soul, meet new people, widen your perspective, and experience things you will never get to experience at home.
+It gives you a chance to refresh and renew your spirit, meet new people, widen your perspective, and experience things you will never get to experience at home.
+So how do you travel with guinea pigs?

 Why not take your guinea pig with you?